Frances Villiers, Countess of Jersey: Royal affairs

 The future George IV began an affair with Lady Jersey, then a 40-year-old grandmother and mother of ten, in 1793.
-She was also romantically involved with other members of the English aristocracy, including the 5th Earl of Carlisle.
-It was not until 1794 that she lured the Prince of Wales away from Maria Fitzherbert, with whom he had undergone a form of marriage in a clandestine Church of England ceremony that all parties to it knew was invalid under the Royal Marriages Act 1772.
+She was also romantically involved with other members of the English aristocracy, including Frederick Howard, 5th Earl of Carlisle.
+It was not until 1794 that she lured the Prince of Wales away from Maria Fitzherbert, with whom he had undergone a secret marriage in a clandestine Church of England ceremony that all parties to it knew was invalid under the Royal Marriages Act 1772.

 Having encouraged the Prince of Wales to marry his first cousin, Caroline of Brunswick in 1794, to whom she was appointed Lady of the Bedchamber, Lady Jersey nevertheless made Caroline's life uncomfortable.
 In the long term, this made little difference, since the Prince and Princess of Wales had very little regard for each other, and after the birth of Princess Charlotte, their only child together, they lived apart during their twenty-five years of marriage.
 This left an emotional void for the Prince of Wales that Frances and other mistresses continued to fill, as did Mrs Fitzherbert.

 Since Lady Jersey enjoyed the favour of Queen Charlotte, even the displeasure of George III was not enough to threaten her position, and she continued to run the Prince of Wales' life and household for some time.
 In about 1803, her previously undisputed place as senior mistress to the Prince of Wales was challenged by his infatuation with Isabella Ingram-Seymour-Conway, Marchioness of Hertford.
 In 1807, he replaced Lady Jersey, and she lost her position as Lady of the Bedchamber, and would come to have no active involvement with the royal court.

-According to Archaeologia Cantiana,The home of the Bishop's daughter Frances, Lady Jersey, a favourite of George IV, became a society gambling rendezvous, at which the reputations of her cousins were in no way enhanced.
+According to Archaeologia Cantiana,"The home of the Bishop's daughter Frances, Lady Jersey, a favourite of George IV, became a society gambling rendezvous, at which the reputations of her cousins were in no way enhanced."

-Though it may be said the death of her husband—who had narrowly avoided imprisonment in 1802—in 1805 left her without the means to support her rank, her son increased her jointure to £3,500 per annum and settled her debts many times.
+Though it may be said the death of her husband, who had narrowly avoided imprisonment in 1802, in 1805 left her without the means to support her rank, her son increased her jointure to £3,500 per annum and settled her debts many times.
 Nonetheless, "her attempts to economize appear to have been unavailing".

-She died on 25 July 1821 in Cheltenham and was buried at Middleton Stoney in the Villiers family vault.
+She died on 25 July 1821 in Cheltenham, Gloucestershire, and was buried at Middleton Stoney in the Villiers family vault.